 It is said that the city was rebuilt 6 times after it got submerged in ancient times and the current Dwarka is the seventh version of this city.
 Apart from the mythological and religious significance, Dwarka is also known for its ancient Hindu temples and exotic beaches.

+1. Dwarkadhish Temple.
 Dwarka, a holy city in the state of Gujarat, has many significant historical Hindu temples such as the Dwarkadhish temple which was made with Chalukya architecture, around 2200 years ago.
 Devotees from all across India come and visit the temple to seek the blessings of the Lord and appreciate the architecture of the temple.

+2. Beyt Island.
 Dwarka is not just a place for devotees but is also one of the most popular vacation destinations in India.
 The beaches of the city are extremely explore-worthy.
 Beyt Island is approx 30km away from the main town of Dwarka but is visited by a lot of people because of its serenity, temples around it, white sand, coral reefs and more.

+3. Lighthouse.
 The lighthouse in the city is quite a stunner for all the tourists.
 It is a 43m tall tower which gives a spectacular view of the sunset and the entire landscape of the place.

 Dwarka is an ancient city that is considered pious and prominent by Hindu devotees from across the country.
 Besides being home to Lord Krishna, Dwarka is home to many delightful sites such as Dwarka Beach, Rukmani Temple, Gomti Ghat, and Sudama Setu.
 You can arrive in this beautiful city through many transportation modes and routes.
 Listed below are some best travel options that you may consider if planning a trip to Dwarka.

 By Road.
 The holy city Dwarka in Gujarat is 1,300km, 940km, 2,400km and 1,800km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
-Traveling by road will give you a sneak peek into the rural life of villages and the natural beauty and infinite exotic landscapes that surround it.
+Travelling by road will give you a sneak peek into the rural life of villages and the natural beauty and infinite exotic landscapes that surround it.

 By Rail.
 Dwarka railway station is the nearest railway station to reach the holy city.
 The station gets direct and connecting trains from all the metro cities of India.
 After deboarding, one has to take the local transport such as a taxi, bus or an autorickshaw to reach the holy temples and tourist sites that one wishes to explore.
-Listed below are the direct trains that one may consider traveling to Dwarka.
+Listed below are the direct trains that one may consider travelling to Dwarka.

 There are majorly connecting trains from metro cities like Delhi, Mumbai, Kolkata, and Bengaluru to reach Dwarka.